natecollins/nofus-php/README.md

 web-utilities
 =======================

-Web-utilities is a set of simple-to-use tools designed to deal with some of the standard headaches when web programming with PHP.
-Each tool can be used independently of the rest.
+Web-utilities is a set of simple-to-use tools designed to deal with some of the basic hurdles when web programming from scratch with PHP.
+Each class can be used independently of the rest.

 * [configfile.php](#configfilephp) - Easy parser for config files
 * [dbconnect.php](#dbconnectphp) - Quick, safe interface for making MySQL/MariaDB queries